saschakaupp/scrum4scatterbrains/README.md

 ### Are all acceptance criteria fulfilled?
 Try to use the application the way it's intended.
 Does everything that is required by the acceptance criteria work?
 ### Has the code been reviewed?
 Code reviews are essential in software development.
 Let someone else look at and criticize your code.
 Some bugs can come up right now.
+You can improve your coding skills.
 ### Is the source code checked in to version control?
 Source code that isn't in version control doesn't exist for anyone else but you.
 If didn't push, your truck count equals 1 at all times!
 ### Is your code released and in production?